Are you familiar with the phrase ‘chuck enough mud at the wall and soon enough some will stick?’ Well that's the ‘clean’ version anyway!

 The reality is however, despite most sales teams having tools such as these fully ingrained within their teams, a big problem still exists.
 Given that less than half of reps in a sales organisation are hitting quota, something points to the fact that ‘more’ is not the solution here.
 Due to the amount of noise our prospects are facing, the competitiveness of products which all share very similar features and functionality, Sales Leaders in 2018 are realising that their key differentiator is making their people better.
 How do we do this?
 The answer is in conversation intelligence.

-So what is Conversation Intelligence?
+What is Conversation Intelligence?

-By definition, conversation intelligence refers to a person's ability to assess the outcome and direction of a conversation.
+Conversation intelligence refers to a person's ability to assess the outcome and direction of a conversation.
 Within the field of sales, it means understanding the reasons as to why a rep achieved certain outcomes from a conversation, and how to optimise conversations to have more successful results.

 It is providing busy Sales Managers with rapid insights into where coaching opportunities exist in their sales organisation, and intelligence on why their top performers succeed.